What is gadget insurance?

 - The total cost (including any add ons) for the year or per month

-- The exclusions and conditions - ensure they are all reasonable
+- The exclusions and policy conditions

 How to get cheaper gadget insurance